9 tips for international students moving to the UK

 Other than in some limited cases, students from outside the EU have never been eligible for Student Finance in the UK.

 If this is you, you'll have to fund your degree yourself.
 You'll also have to pay higher fees than what UK students pay.
-This could be anything from £10,000 – £35,000 a year.
+This could be anything from £11,400 – £67,892 a year depending on the type of course.

 And don't forget: as part of your visa application, you'll need to provide evidence that you can cover this cost, as well as your living expenses.